 If you’re a night owl, let me introduce you to what everyone—and I mean everyone—calls the most legendary part of the Celtic Colours Festival: the Festival Club.
 Located at Colaisde na Gàidhlig (the Gaelic College) in St. Ann’s, this licensed late-night hub opens its doors as the evening concerts wind down.
 It’s where the magic keeps going, offering a unique space for Festival artists to let loose, jam with friends, and perform in an informal, spontaneous setting.

-Now, full disclosure: I’m not a night owl.
-In fact, I’m the person yawning by 11 p.m. and failing spectacularly to stay awake for what locals and return attendees promise is an unforgettable experience.
-But if you can keep your eyes open (and I hope you can), the Festival Club is where you’ll find toe-tapping tunes, incredible energy, and stories you’ll be sharing for years to come.
+Full disclosure: I’m not a night owl.
+I’m the person yawning by 11 p.m. and failing spectacularly to stay awake for what locals and return attendees promise is an unforgettable experience.
+But if you can keep your eyes open, and I hope you can, the Festival Club is where you’ll find incredible energy, spontaneous performances, and stories you’ll be telling for years.

-There’s no set schedule—performances are by invitation only and depend on which artists are around that night.
-So, while you won’t know who’ll be on stage, one thing’s for sure: it’ll be worth the late-night trek.
-Oh, and if you’re staying in the Baddeck area, you’re in luck—a shuttle runs between select hotels and the Gaelic College each night.
+There’s no set schedule.
+Performances are by invitation only and depend on which artists are around that night, so you won’t know who’s on stage until they’re on stage.
+That’s part of the appeal.
+If you’re staying in the Baddeck area, a shuttle runs between select hotels and the Gaelic College each night, which makes the late night considerably more manageable.

 I wandered into the Celtic Music Interpretive Centre in Judique expecting nothing more than a quick bite.
 What I found was so much more.
 Over a plate of comforting meatloaf and mashed potatoes, I was treated to an impromptu concert that made time stand still.
 The Centre’s Ceilidh Pub is a treasure, with live traditional music performed by some of Cape Breton’s best musicians, paired with Nova Scotia favourites like seafood chowder and lobster sandwiches.
 Nothing about this felt staged for Celtic Colours, it was simply a community sharing its love of music in the most natural way.

-It’s the kind of experience where, by the time you leave, the rhythms of reels and jigs feel like they’re coursing through your veins.
-The island becomes a living concert hall, with impromptu performances turning even a simple lunch into something extraordinary.
+By the time you leave, the rhythms of reels and jigs feel like they’re part of you.
+Impromptu performances turn even a simple lunch into something you’ll still be talking about when you get home.

 How to Get To the Celtic Colours Festival